 “I was running with my family,” he said.
 “There was shooting.
 The restaurant was full with guests.”

-Attacks in Kabul have been relatively rare, although violence has increased since the May 2 killing of Osama bin Laden, the al-Qaeda leader, in a US raid in Pakistan and the start of the Taliban’s annual spring offensive.
+Attacks in Kabul have been relatively rare, although violence has increased since the May 2 killing of Osama bin Laden, the al-Qaeda chief, in a US raid in Pakistan and the start of the Taliban’s annual spring offensive.